-- The Hero's awake world counterpart in Dragon Quest VI is able to speak normally like any of your party or NPC.
+- The Hero's real world counterpart in Dragon Quest VI is able to speak normally when you meet him.

 - Interestly, in Dragon Quest V there's a point where due to Time Travel, you meet your older self as a child, and your younger self as an adult.
 In both cases, the "other" you speaks freely.

 - Ryu, from the many Breath of Fire RPGs.
 In Dragon Quarter Ryu talks, and this time, Nina is silent for plot-related reasons.

 - In Breath of Fire I, Ryu has two lines.
 When you briefly gain control of Nina, you can talk to the sleeping Ryu who will mumble a few words about his sister.
 He also says, "Well, there is one thing..." when asked by the King of Winlan what he wants as a reward for saving the King and Nina.

 - Ryu actually does talk in IV's ending, when he reunites with Fou-Lu and becomes a full dragon.
 He's also quite verbose, with a sprite that actually shows him talking...but not actually letting you see what he says.
 Other characters react as if he just explained something quite complicated, and you get the impression of what he said, but really, Capcom?